Aliases for HCN2 Gene

 - HAC-1 3

 Previous GeneCards Identifiers for HCN2 Gene

 Hyperpolarization-activated cation channels of the HCN gene family, such as HCN2, contribute to spontaneous rhythmic activity in both heart and brain.[supplied by OMIM, Jul 2010]

 GeneCards Summary for HCN2 Gene

 HCN2 (Hyperpolarization Activated Cyclic Nucleotide Gated Potassium Channel 2) is a Protein Coding gene.
-Diseases associated with HCN2 include sinoatrial node disease.
-Among its related pathways are cAMP signaling pathway and Antiarrhythmic Pathway, Pharmacodynamics.
+Diseases associated with HCN2 include Sinoatrial Node Disease.
+Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
 GO annotations related to this gene include identical protein binding and voltage-gated potassium channel activity.
-An important paralog of this gene is KCNH1.
+An important paralog of this gene is HCN4.